 GOAL 1: Improve Skills.

-Action Plan 1: Create manuals relating to rule making and chapter 104.
+Action Plan 1: Create manuals.

 The measure of success for this action plan is whether the manuals on rulemaking and chapter 104 have been created.
 Disclosure issues have been addressed and manual on rulemaking is nearly complete.